 God loves all of us and each of us.
 He demonstrated His love for us when He sent His Son, Jesus, to earth (Christmas) to pay the price for our sin (Easter).
 Discover more about God's Love revealed to us through His Son, Jesus.

 Who is Jesus?

 Jesus claimed to be God's Son.
 He claimed He was the only way to God.
 He claimed He was God.
 He claimed to be God's promised Savior for the world.
 He claimed He was the Truth of God.
 He claimed He would rise from the dead!
 Who is Jesus?

 How to Start Your Relationship with Jesus

 Every person has two great longings.
 The first is to be loved and the second is to love.
 But when pressures and heartaches come into our lives, many give up any hope of ever finding love.

-Salvation is God's gift to you.
+Salvation is God's gift to you, and you receive this gift through faith in Jesus.
 "The gift of God is eternal life through Jesus Christ our Lord" (Romans 6:23).
-When someone offers you a priceless gift, the wisest thing you can do is accept it!
-This very moment, you can receive Christ's gift of salvation by sincerely praying a simple prayer like this from your heart:
+This very moment, you can receive Christ's gift of salvation and start your new life with Jesus by sincerely praying a simple prayer like this from your heart: